âś” No account fees or minimums âś” Up to 4.20% APY

 Offloading your used items can do you good on a couple of fronts.
 You can declutter your home, help fight waste (since you’re not just throwing things out), and you can make money by selling your still-useful stuff.

-Whether you are getting rid of clothing, shoes, bags, furniture, housewares, books, electronics, or anything else, you can probably find a platform to help you get the job done.
+Whether you are looking to sell unwanted items like clothing, shoes, bags, furniture, housewares, books, electronics, or anything else, you can probably find a platform to help you get the job done.
 Some ways to sell are online, others aren’t, but all can do their part to connect your items with buyers.
 And get some additional cash flowing your way.

-Here’s a guide to dozens of places that can help you sell your used items.
+Here’s a guide on where to sell stuff, with dozens of places that can help you turn your unwanted items into cash.

 Key Points